 May 21st: (Ensembles) Together and Apart.
-Performance and film installation of new work in response to Richard Serra’s verb list, at Kestle Barton Gallery, commissioned and performed by new music ensemble Kevos, with support from Arts Council England.
+Performance of new work in response to Richard Serra’s verb list, at Kestle Barton Gallery, commissioned and performed by new music ensemble Kevos, with support from Arts Council England.

 May 13th: premiere of Sea of Music, responding to Sir Anthony Caro’s ‘Sea Music’ sculpture in Poole Harbour in Dorset, commissioned by The New Art Centre, Roche Court Sculpture Park, Salisbury, supported by the Heritage Lottery Fund, with the Bournemouth Symphony Orchestra.